Understand Your Talent Bench

 At the September 2016 Talent Task Force meeting, there was a brainstorming session related to retired workers.
 It was determined that there needed to be a task force focused on this topic to learn best practices and research how companies can mitigate the risk of losing talent due to retirements.

-The task force first developed and distributed a survey to explore the concerns of manufacturers on this topic, along with understand what occupations had the largest number of people aged 56 or older.
-The Alliance members were surveyed in March and April 2017.
+The Task Force first developed and distributed a survey to explore the concerns of manufacturers on this topic, along with understand what occupations had the largest number of people aged 56 or older.
+Alliance members were surveyed in March and April 2017.
 Fifty-five companies completed the survey; they employ 30,431 people or 28 percent of the entire manufacturing workforce in the region.
 The findings highlight their concern and demonstrate the need to develop a strategy to address this issue.

 This webpage has best practices and research findings related to this topic.
 As the Talent Risk Management Task Force works on this issue, key learnings will be added to this webpage.

 Develop a Talent Risk Strategy at Your Organization:

 Utilize the Define/Measure/Analyze/Improve/Control flow chart.

 HR Daily Advisor – “How to Keep Older Workers Engaged on the Job”